-As my friend stepped down from the church podium, here she was approached by a “sister” who felt it imperative to let her know that her dress was a few inches too short to attend church, being christian and all.
+As my friend stepped down from the church podium, here she was approached by a “sister” who felt it imperative to let her know that her dress was a few inches too short to attend church, being a christian and all.
 Instead of encouraging the young lady for participating in church activities her first instinct was to criticize.

-Being Christian In Your Everyday Life
+Being A Christian In Your Everyday Life

+What does it mean to be a christian?
 Here are some examples of how you can go about being christian in your daily life.

-Being Christian, you aren’t better than your fellow brother or sister.
+Being a Christian, you aren’t better than your fellow brother or sister.
 We are all dust!
 The next time a “questionable” character steps into your church, instead of turning up your nose, welcome him or her with open arms.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.